Sharaf Uddin Khashru

-Sharaf Uddin Khashru is a politician in Sylhet District of Bangladesh.
+Sharaf Uddin Khashru (died 10 July 2026) was a Bangladeshi politician from Sylhet District.
 He was elected a member of parliament from Sylhet-6 on the Jatiya Party ticket in the fifth Jatiya Sangsad elections held in the 1991 and in the sixth Jatiya Sangsad elections held on 15 February 1996, was elected a member of parliament from Sylhet-6 seat for the Bangladesh Nationalist Party.

-Political life
+Life and career

-Sharaf Uddin Khashru was involved in Jatiya Party politics.
-The MP was elected from this party of 1991 won.
+Khashru was involved in Jatiya Party politics.
+The MP was elected from this party in 1991.
 He joined the BNP in the 1994.
 He was elected a member of parliament in February 1996 for the Bangladesh Nationalist Party.
 After this the Progressive Democratic Party joined.
 He was defeated in the election of the 2008.
 After that he joined the Jatiya Party again.

+Khashru died on 10 July 2026.